Kjolle has rapidly become the new must-try place for foodies in Lima, Peru.

 Central has been high on the list of food lovers visiting Lima for some years.
 But the only problem is getting a reservation requires booking three months in advance.

 So why not try Kjolle instead?
-Opened in August this year, by chef Pia Leon, who worked in Central for ten years with her husband, chef Virgilio Martinez, this is rapidly becoming the new must try place for foodies in Lima.
+It is run by chef Pia Leon, who worked in Central for ten years with her husband, chef Virgilio Martinez.

-Both are together in the same building along with Mayo, their food and cocktail bar and the Mater Iniciativa, which is the hub of their business and reason to exist.
+Both Kjolle and Central are together in the same building along with Mayo, their food and cocktail bar and the Mater Iniciativa, which is the hub of their business and reason to exist.
 They also own Mil, which operates to a similar concept in the Sacred Valley, Cusco.

 The idea behind Central is to present food according to a particular ecosystem.
 Kjolle, while it uses ingredients from many ecosystems is more than happy to mix them, and the results are fantastic.
 Kjolle does have a tasting menu too, at just over 100U$ dollars each, but it would have been too much food for us.
 Sharing a la carte plates works superbly well.

 What is the price to eat at Kjolle?

 The cost for two of us to eat a la carte came to around 110U$ dollars, which is very reasonable considering the quality of the food experience.
 That was two starters, two mains, one dessert, a shared craft beer and various refills of water.
 It was plenty enough food for two.

 Head to the Kjolle website to see their current menu, with prices.
 All prices are in Peruvian Nuevo Soles.

 So, if you want to try some of the very best ingredients in Peru, wonderfully combined and beautifully presented, with great service and a relaxed, unpretentious atmosphere, put together by a company with a conscience, try Kjolle.
 They make great food fun, and you can tell by the laughs and smiles shared between the staff, that they love being there.
 As will you.

 The video below will give you an idea of what it is all about.0